paterson1720/new-remix-breeze-app/public/documentation/en/v1/getting-started/introduction.md

 ### Remix Breeze

-**Remix-Breeze** is a beautifully designed stack for Remix and provides the perfect starting point and developer tools to ship your Remix applications like a breeze. **Remix-Breeze** provides the implementation for your application's login, registration, email verification, password reset, HTML email templates, CLI for CRUD scaffolding, and more.
+**Remix-Breeze** is provides the perfect starting point and developer tools to ship your Remix applications like a breeze. **Remix-Breeze** provides the implementation for your application's login, registration, email verification, password reset, HTML email templates, CLI for CRUD scaffolding, and more.

 Remix-Breeze is designed using Remix, Typescript, Tailwind CSS and offers a simple routing convention and a powerfull CLI for CRUD scaffolding.